rails/rails/guides/source/security.md

 attr_protected :last_login, :as => :admin
 ```

 A much better way, because it follows the whitelist-principle, is the `attr_accessible` method.
-It is the exact opposite of `attr_protected`, because _(highlight)it takes a list of attributes that will be accessible_.
+It is the exact opposite of `attr_protected`, because _it takes a list of attributes that will be accessible_.
 All other attributes will be protected.
 This way you won't forget to protect attributes when adding new ones in the course of development.
 Here is an example:

 ```ruby
 attr_accessible :name